 Tyler Bernstein and Jonathan Segal are developing a next-generation radioisotope power system that converts the heat from recycled nuclear waste into electricity.
 Their novel fuel and shielding design results in a system that is lightweight, cost-effective, and provides always-on, resilient power for years at a time.

 - Wond’ry’s first team of undergraduate students to be accepted into the prestigious National Science Foundation’s National I-Corps program.
-This program provided the students with $50K in non-dilutive funding.
+This program provided the students with $50K in non-dilutive funding to conduct extensive customer discovery work.

 - Represented Vanderbilt in Washington, D.C. at the AAU/APLU Innovation Showcase